srlinuxeurope/DCFPartnerHackathon/README.md

 -> Open
 -> Check flag "Trust the authors of all files" and click on "Yes, I trust the authors"
 ```
+Note: GitHub has other options to clone a repo, such as ssh or the gh cli, but they are not in the scope of this document.

 ### Overview of pre-provided projects
 During this hackathon you can work on any problem/project you are inspired to tackle or on one of the pre-provided projects of varying difficulty.